 These days, the XLR connectors can be obtained in both female as well as male versions in cable as well as chassis mounting layouts – a total of as many as four styles.
 However, this is a bit unusual given that one of these styles has been omitted by quite a few connector designs (usually a male chassis mounting connector).
 See the 3-pin xlr pinout diagram below.

 On the contrary, the female connectors have been designed to connect pin 1 initially (the earth pin) prior to contact is made by the other pins once the male connector has been inserted.
 With the establishment of the ground connection prior to the connection on the signal lines, the insertion, as well as removal of the XLR connectors in a live device, is feasible without any need to pick up outside signals (as usually takes place with RCA connectors, for instance).

 The number of pins is going to differ.
 As a matter of fact, these connectors are obtainable with as many as ten pins, and the mini connectors with as many as eight pins.
 Excepting the Switchcraft six-pin models that use a non-regular management for the pins, the 3-pin XLR connectors produced by various manufacturers are going to intermate.

 (Feel free to use this pinout image, but please add an attribute on your website pointing pack to the page, using just the url, my name or the name of my website.
 Also, feel to pin on Pinterest if you wish.)

 If you would like to share this post you can copy this link and then paste on social media or your blog –

 3) Audio cable for sound desks:

-Now that we know what is an XLR connector, let us throw some light on cabling for sound desks.
+Now that we know what an XLR port is, let us throw some light on cabling for sound desks.